bdelbosc/nuxeo-stacks/README.md

 - Nuxeo 9.10
 - Nuxeo 8.10

-You can choose to run Nuxeo a cluster mode (up to 3 nodes).
+You can choose to run Nuxeo in cluster mode up to 3 nodes.

 The backend services supported are:
 - MongoDB